TRUTH ABOUT THE HARVEST ALLOCATION POLICY

 There is significant misinformation about the way wildlife is managed in British Columbia (BC).
 This backgrounder attempts to clear up the incorrect information and provide an explanation of the way wildlife is managed in the province.

 The Ministry’s decision on December 10, 2014 was the result of 10 years of exhaustive discussions between the BC Wildlife Federation (BCWF), the Guide Outfitters Association of British Columbia (GOABC), and the provincial government.
-Including talks with a neutral facilitator to help resolve this longstanding dispute.
+These talks included talks with a neutral facilitator to help resolve this longstanding dispute.
 The Ministry made a balanced decision and neither party was completely satisfied.
 However, it is an improvement on the previous policy and provides increased certainty for allocated species.
 Putting this decision into legislation will finally close this matter.

 How do other jurisdictions allocate hunting opportunity between residents and non-residents?

-Wildlife managers use a variety of tools to manage and allocate the harvest of big game animals.
+Wildlife managers use a variety of tools to manage and allocate the harvest of big-game animals.
 These tools include laws, regulations, licences, tags, and lottery systems.
 Most jurisdictions allocate hunting opportunity based on the available species tags for residents and non-residents.
 These are examples of the true splits of allocated hunts in BC:

 This decision will provide “…non-resident hunters the best deal in North America”